-This is a complete guide to join Microsoft teams meetings in 2020.
+This is a complete guide to join Microsoft teams meetings.

 Let’s dive right in.